Practice Notes

 See id.

-across all FORSCOM elements where divisions submit proposals for innovative solutions to some of their
+competition across all FORSCOM elements where divisions submit proposals for innovative solutions to

-tactical-level problems.
-The decision authority for this competition could then look at, among other
+some of their tactical-level problems.
+The decision authority for this competition could then look at,

 24. See supra note 8 and accompanying text.